Rakshith-J/2048-minimax_algorithm/README.md

 # 2048-minimax_algorithm
-A terminal 2048 puzzle game
+A terminal 2048 puzzle came
+Run GameManager.py to execute the game.